 Toxins in the Environment

-Infants and young children are most vulnerable to these toxins since their biological system is still developing.
-Furthermore, research suggests that exposure to even small amounts of toxins during the fetal stages can have a significant impact. ¹⁴
+Infants and young children are most vulnerable to these toxins since their biological systems are still developing.
+Furthermore, research suggests that exposure to even small amounts of toxins during the fetal stages can significantly impact. ¹⁴

 What Doesn’t Cause ADHD?